NexaAI/nexa-sdk/README.md

 # NexaSDK

-**NexaSDK lets you build the smartest and fastest on-device AI with minimum energy.** It runs latest AI models locally on NPU, GPU, and CPU - across Android, Windows, Linux, macOS, and iOS devices with a few lines of code.
+**NexaSDK lets you build the smartest and fastest on-device AI with minimum energy.** It is a highly performant local inference framework that runs the latest multimodal AI models locally on NPU, GPU, and CPU - across Android, Windows, Linux, macOS, and iOS devices with a few lines of code.

 NexaSDK supports latest models **weeks or months before anyone else** — Qwen3-VL, DeepSeek-OCR, Gemma3n (Vision), and more.